-40. Sash.-Commandants and Second Commandants-As laid down in Dress Regulations for Army, para.
-28.
+40. Sash.-Commandants and Second Commandants-As laid down in Dress Regulations for Army, page 26.

-All other Officers.-Crimson silk net folded with two pleateths sash $\frac{3}{4}$ inches wide and $\frac{1}{2}$ inches at the buckles.
-Round loose silk twisted ends, 14 inches long, round the waist of the tunic or frock coat the tassels hanging from the left side.
+All other Officers.-Crimson silk net folded with two pleats the sash $\frac{3}{4}$ inches wide and $\frac{1}{2}$ inches at the buckles.
+Round loose silk twisted ends, 14 inches long, round the waist of the tunic or frock coat, the tassels hanging from the left side.

 41. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
-Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $\frac{3}{4}$ inches long and 1 inch wide at the shoulder; hilt, total length of to $\frac{1}{2}$ inches; grip, total length, 5 inches to $\frac{1}{4}$ inches to suit the size of the hand; Weight, from 1 lb.
-11 oz. to 1 lb.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat parts near guard for the thumb, straight blade, grooved and spear-pointed.-Blade, full size- $3\frac{1}{2}$ inches long and 1 inch wide at the shoulder; hilt, total length, 5 to 51⁄2 inches; grip, total length, 5 inches to 51⁄2 inches to suit the size of the hand; Weight, from 11 lb.
+11 oz. to 11 lb.
 12 oz., without scabbard.